KannannVelmurugiah/dbt_snowflake_policies/README.md

 - row_access is controlled by [meta](https://docs.getdbt.com/reference/resource-properties/meta) in [dbt resource properties](https://docs.getdbt.com/reference/declaring-properties) for sources and models.

-- Decide your row_access policy name and add the key `row_access_policy` in the column which has to be masked.
+- Decide your row_access policy name and add the key `row_access_policy` in the column which has to be applied.

   **Example** : source.yml